Our traditional Flag Day post.

 Of course, you’re ready to fly your Stars and Stripes on Tuesday, June 14, right?

-Again, I’m on the road.
-But Flag Day 2014 is a biggie — 2014 also the bicentennial of the night (in September) the British invaded Baltimore — the Battle of Baltimore, and the Battle of Baltimore Harbor, during the War of 1812.
-On that night, Georgetown, D.C., lawyer Francis Scott Key negotiated the release of a physician the British captured during their raid on Washington, D.C., and environs.
-But, the British officers didn’t want Key to be able to reveal what he might have learned about their next target, Baltimore.
+Flag Day 2014 celebrates the U.S. flag, now over 200 years since the night (in September) the British invaded Baltimore — the Battle of Baltimore, and the Battle of Baltimore Harbor, during the War of 1812.
+On that night, Georgetown, D.C., lawyer Francis Scott Key negotiated the release of a physician the British captured during their raid on Washington, D.C.
+But British officers didn’t want Key to be able to reveal what he might have learned about their next target, Baltimore.
 So they put Key on a boat to watch as they invaded Baltimore, trying to capture the fort that guarded the harbor, Fort McHenry.

 Yes, THAT battle.
 Key saw the flag at the fort flying, under extreme bombardment, at sunset.
 The bombardment continued through night.
 At dawn, on September 14, 1814, Key saw that the massive flag at Fort McHenry still flew, meaning the British invasion failed.

 He was inspired to write poem, “The Defense of Fort McHenry.”
 You know the opening line:

 “O!
 Say can you see by the dawn’s early light, what so proudly we hailed at the twilight’s last gleaming?”

 History by Zim has a more detailed account — and this photo, noted as probably the first photograph of that same flag.